syscl/IOPowerManagement/README.md

 ============

 Well, as macOS/OS X has a very known issue that is, system cannot correctly put itself into sleep/hibernation/shutdown when the battery level is lower than critical state.
 Once the battery is drained out, the system will halt instantly and cause data lose.
-So, I started this project with Objective-C to provide a better sleep mode for both Macbook and hackintosh laptops.
+So, I started this project with Objective-C to provide a better sleep mode for both MacBook and hackintosh laptops.
 This method is better than Apple's original low battery policy, I will explain this later.

 And also, as it's name, it will provide more powerful/flexible power management functions/policies as you like to control the system.